RoganDawes/LOGITacker/fingerprint_os.md

 - only if they are directed to the "device" (not interface/endpoint/other - again, bmRequestType 0x80)

 As we only track these kinds of "GET DESCRIPTOR" requests, there is no need to even store the bmRequestType or bRequest.
-Neither do we have to store timestamps of there occurrence, as we are only interested in the order of occurrence - so we just store the data in first-in-first-out fashion.
+Neither do we have to store timestamps their occurrence, as we are only interested in the order of occurrence.
+So we just store the remaining descriptor request data in first-in-first-out fashion.

-So what is the information to track beside the order of requests, for those "GET DESCRIPTOR" requests?
+What is the remaining data to track for those "GET DESCRIPTOR" requests?

 1) The descriptor type requested (encoded in high byte of wValue of the respective setup request).
 The requested descriptor type could be: